 Estate Planning for Digital Assets

-Yesteryear, assets consisted mostly of tangible and intangible property and money, usually held in bank accounts.
-While most gratuitous transfers — gifts and bequests — will continue to consist of such property, many people have significant digital assets, such as software, online music and e-books, Bitcoins, and money held in the online accounts, that must also be dealt with when they die.
+Yesteryear, assets were mostly tangible and intangible property and money, usually held in bank accounts.
+While most gratuitous transfers — gifts and bequests — are still such property, many people have significant digital assets, such as software, online music and e-books, Bitcoins, and money held in online accounts, that must also be handled when they die.
 Questions to ask yourself include:

 Along with usernames and passwords, provide information on how each account is used, if it is not obvious from the nature of the account and from the listed transactions, and provide answers to challenge questions so that your personal representative or your heirs are not locked out of your account.